noxymon-mekari/mkrgen/README.md

   Blueprint UI
 </h2>

-Blueprint UI is a web application that allows you to create commands for the CLI and preview the structure of your project.
+mkrgen UI is a web application that allows you to create commands for the CLI and preview the structure of your project.
 You will be able to see directories and files that will be created upon command execution.
-Check it out at [go-blueprint.dev](https://go-blueprint.dev)
+Check it out at [mkrgen.dev](https://mkrgen.dev)

 <a id="usage-example"></a>